DESCRIPTION OF BUSINESS AND SIGNIFICANT ACCOUNTING POLICIES |

 Warranty Expense

-The Company warranties its products against certain defects and the terms range from one to three years.
+The Company warranties its products against certain defects and the terms range from to three years.
 The Company provides for the estimated costs of fulfilling its obligations under hardware warranties at the time the related revenue is recognized.
 The Company estimates the provision based on historical and projected product failure rates, historical and projected repair costs, and knowledge of specific product failures (if any).
 The Company regularly reassess its estimates to determine the adequacy of the recorded warranty liability and adjusts the provision, as necessary.

 Debt Issuance Costs